910 Lenora at twilight, representing the due diligence process for Seattle condo buyers

 What the Resale Certificate Contains

-A complete resale certificate package typically includes the following:
+A complete resale certificate package typically runs over 100 pages and includes the following categories of information:

 Financial Documents